 Neighborhood Network for Seniors provides a wide variety of free and low-cost services.
 We are able to accept Medicaid payment through the Elderly Waiver and Alternative Care Programs.
 For more information, contact our office at 651-646-2301.

 We are able to meet with seniors and families to discuss their needs.
 A care plan is designed for each senior that may include a variety of volunteer support or professional referral services.
+A Home Safety Assessment is also completed at intake.
 (Services provided on cost-basis sliding scale fee).

 Whether it’s for a few hours a week to run errands or a few weeks a year to take a much-needed vacation, respite care offers you the chance reduce stress, restore energy and keep your life in balance.
 (Services provided on cost-basis sliding scale fee).